enklu/enkluplayer-jsapi-docs/source/includes/score.md

 score.award('coins', 3, vec3(0, 1, 1));

-//add score without spawning visualization coinsScore.awardHidden(10);
+//add score without spawning visualization coinsScore.awardWithoutVisualization(10);
-score.awardHidden('coins', 8);
+score.awardWithoutVisualization'coins', 8);

 //clear score to 0
 coinsScore.clearScore();
 score.clearScore('coins');
 ```

 Scores can be directly added to the Score object declared.
 They can also be added through the score manager.
-Scores can be awarded without showing any visual indication using `awardHidden`.
+Scores can be awarded without showing any visual indication using `awardWithoutVisualization`.

 ##Access and Modify Score Parameters